 Facility managers have to keep an eye on energy consumption because it accounts for a big chunk of their facility’s operational costs.
 Building energy management systems help them measure energy consumption across the whole facility and find problematic systems and assets.

-In some cases BEMS and BMS do come together, but they are usually standalone systems that are implemented separately.
+While BEMS and BMS can come together, they are usually standalone systems that are implemented separately.
 That being said, they do work very well together.
 BMS/BAM primary function is to control building systems and assets while BEMS primary role is to collect and analyze energy consumption data (it can track everything from device electricity usage to water, gas, and steam consumption).

 Where can you learn more?